balakreddy/fedora-nightly-azure-image-validation/README.md

 ## Pre-requisites:

-1. Clone [LISA](https://github.com/microsoft/lisa) framework on the latest fedora.
+1. Clone [LISA](https://github.com/microsoft/lisa) framework on the latest fedora and install it.
 2. Use install_dependencies.sh to install all the dependent pacakges needed.
 3. Login to azure using azure-cli
    `az login `